‘We believe we’re going to win this Cup again’: Sounders remain confident and focused ahead of MLS Cup match with Columbus Crew

 Seasons are always a grind.
 For the Sounders in three of the past four seasons, raising a Cup at the end made it worth it.
 That could be another constant amid the pandemic.

-“Soccer has become, sometimes, a secondary thing in life this year,” said Svensson who tested positive for COVID-19 in November.
+“Soccer has become, sometimes, a secondary thing in life this year,” said Svensson, who tested positive for COVID-19 in November.
 “It’s been very tough to sometimes motivate yourself to go train and go play games, but we’ve shown that we are a very strong team.
 We believe in each other.
 We believe we can win this Cup again and that’s what we’re going to do.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.